DimensionDev/Mask-Token-Lists/README.md

 - Don't forget to bump version in `package.json`.
 - Rise a pull request in this repository.

+## Steps for updating token logo

+One update commit could not trigger the cloudflare update its resources.
+Commit separately:

+1. Delete the original `logo.png`.
+2. Add the new `logo.png`.

 ## Versions based on chain id

 <!-- begin versions -->